legendu-net/blog/misc/content/2016/06/editing-PDF-files/editing-PDF-files.markdown

 ### Wondershare PDFelement

-great one, support Chinese, need to purchase a licence unfortunately
+Great one, support Chinese, need to purchase a licence unfortunately

 ### [PDFfiller](https://www.pdffiller.com/)

-a good one but does not support Chinese currently
+A good one but does not support Chinese currently

 ### Bluebeam Revue eXtreme

-great, support Chinese, commerical, 30 days free trial
+Great, support Chinese, commerical, 30 days free trial

 ### flpsed

-a good WYSIWYG PDF editor, too simple, does not support Chinese
+A good WYSIWYG PDF editor, too simple, does not support Chinese

 ## Python Libraries